JuanCarlosCruz1920/AD-TASK-2/readme.md

 This project adheres to the following guidelines:

 No Classes: Object-Oriented Programming (OOP) concepts like classes are intentionally excluded to focus on procedural programming fundamentals.
 No User Input (Forms): Complex user input handling via forms (`$_POST` data) is not implemented.
 Navigation uses simple `$_GET` parameters for demonstration.
 Modular Design: Emphasizes fragmentation to separate concerns and improve code organization.

-Git Commit Labels

-When making commits to this project, use the following conventional commit types:

- `feat`: A new feature
- `fix`: A bug fix
- `refactor`: A code change that neither fixes a bug nor adds a feature `docs`: Documentation only changes